LINC-BIT/MPOptimizer/README.md

 The following model support is now available：

-- [ResNet](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html): this model consists of multiple convolutional layers and pooling layers that extract the information in image.
+- [ResNet](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html): This model consists of multiple convolutional layers and pooling layers that extract the information in image.
 Typically, ResNet suffers from gradient vanishing (exploding) and performance degrading when the network is deep.
 ResNet thus adds BatchNorm to alleviate gradient vanishing (exploding) and adds residual connection to alleviate the performance degrading.

 - [MobileNet](https://arxiv.org/abs/1801.04381): MobileNet is a lightweight convolutional network which widely uses the depthwise separable convolution.
 - [ResNeXt](https://arxiv.org/abs/1611.05431): ResNeXt combines Inception and ResNet.
 It first simplifies the Inception Module to make each of its branch have the same structure and then constructs the network as ResNet-style.
 - [MobileViT](https://github.com/chinhsuanwu/mobilevit-pytorch):MobileviT is a lightweight, general-purpose visualization transformer for mobile devices.
+- [DenseNet](https://arxiv.org/pdf/1608.06993.pdf):The core feature of DenseNet is its unique dense connectivity mechanism, which enables each layer in the network to connect directly or indirectly to all other layers, thus making full use of the feature information.
+- [CLIP](https://github.com/OpenAI/CLIP):CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs.
+It can be instructed in natural language to predict the most relevant text snippet, given an image, without directly optimizing for the task, similarly to the zero-shot capabilities of GPT-2 and 3.

 ## 2 How to get started